metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 This Jets offense is a little too confused for my liking, messing up routes.

 Minnesota's red zone defense is honestly admirable.
-Five red-zone trips, only one touchdown surrendered.
+Five red-zone trips, not one touchdown surrendered.
 Part of that is on the Jets for their sloppiness.

 What horrible play-calling from the Jets at the end of the game.
 Two straight passing plays at the 1-yard line.
 Both plays were sloppily executed.
 No faith in their running game.